Stripe Webhooks: Complete Guide with Event Examples

 }

-The constructEvent method validates that the webhook came from Stripe and hasn't been tampered with.
-Never skip signature verification in production.
+The constructEvent method checks that the webhook came from Stripe and was not changed in transit.
+Never skip signature checks in production.

-Stripe may send the same webhook multiple times (network issues, retries).
+Stripe may send the same webhook more than once due to network issues or retries.
 Design your webhook handler to process events idempotently.

 async function handlePaymentSucceeded(paymentIntent) {